duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - `source_url` is the target of the "More at" link.
 It's the page that the user will click through to.

 - `template_normal` is the name of the Handlebars template that contains the structure information for your plugin.

-- `template_small` is the name of the Handlebars template to be used when you plugin is displayed in a stacked state.
-This isn't required, but if your plugin can provide a succint, one or two line answer this template should be used in the event that the plugin appears in the stacked state.
-If no template is given the stacked result will simply show the header of the spice result

 ----